Plucomp

 Pluralist Composition, PluComp, is one of the first composition summer courses that will approach music composition from a non-Eurocentric perspective.
 The focus of this year’s course will be Iran and Turkey.
-Iranian composers Reza Vali and Shahab Pâranj, and Turkish composer Erberk Eryilmaz, will address aspects of music composition such as melody, rhythm, polyphony, form, instrumentation, from an Iranian and Turkish viewpoint.
+Iranian composers Reza Vali and Shahab Pâranj, and Turkish composer Erberk Eryilmaz, will address aspects of music composition, such as melody, rhythm, polyphony, form, and instrumentation, from an Iranian and Turkish perspective.

 Participant composers will meet with each resident composer individually every day during the course.
 In addition, there will be daily seminars and discussions.
 Participant composers will compose a work for string quartet that will be performed and recorded at a concert as part of the Du Vert à L'infini Music Festival.